-2021 - Subject to the identification of mineralization and/or ultramafic intrusive rock bodies in the eastern claim block, NAN will revisit plans design to complete an airborne VTEM survey which was designed to identify coincident EM responses in association with the magnetic response expected from differentiated mafic-ultramafic intrusions in the Quetico structural zone.
+2021 - Revisit plans to complete either a ground electromagnetic survey or an airborne VTEM survey designed to identify coincident EM responses in association with the magnetic response expected from differentiated mafic-ultramafic intrusions in the Quetico structural zone.
+Complete geophysical surveys over prospective target areas, and drilling if any priority targets are identified.